bk138/droidVNC-NG/doc/Intent-Interface.md

   * `net.christianbeier.droidvnc_ng.EXTRA_REPEATER_ID`: Required String Extra setting the ID on the repeater.
   * `net.christianbeier.droidvnc_ng.EXTRA_RECONNECT_TRIES`: Optional Integer Extra setting the number of tries reconnecting a once established connection.
 Needs request id to be set.

+* `net.christianbeier.droidvnc_ng.ACTION_GET_CLIENTS` Get a JSON array of currently handled clients.
+  * `net.christianbeier.droidvnc_ng.EXTRA_ACCESS_KEY`: Required String Extra containing the remote control interface's access key.
+You can get/set this from the Admin Panel.
+  * `net.christianbeier.droidvnc_ng.EXTRA_REQUEST_ID`: Optional String Extra containing a unique id for this request.
+Used to identify the answer from the service.
+  * `net.christianbeier.droidvnc_ng.EXTRA_RECEIVER`: Required String Extra containing the name of the package the answer should be sent to.

 * `net.christianbeier.droidvnc_ng.ACTION_STOP`: Stops the server.
   * `net.christianbeier.droidvnc_ng.EXTRA_ACCESS_KEY`: Required String Extra containing the remote control interface's access key.
 You can get/set this from the Admin Panel.
   * `net.christianbeier.droidvnc_ng.EXTRA_REQUEST_ID`: Optional String Extra containing a unique id for this request.
 Used to identify the answer from the service.